Aishhh-27/terraform-k8s-terratest-framework/README.md

 The testing suite provisions Kubernetes resources using Terraform, validates them through the Kubernetes API, and then safely cleans up the environment.

+## Why This Project Matters

+Infrastructure failures often originate from untested changes.
+This project demonstrates how infrastructure can be validated before deployment, reducing production risk and improving system reliability.

+It reflects real-world SRE practices where infrastructure is treated as testable, versioned code.

 ## Key Features

 - Infrastructure provisioning using Terraform